Extreme-classification/GalaXC/README.md

 ```

-We have provided the DX[embeddings from Module 1 of Astec] and FT[embeddings from fastText trained on wikipedia] embeddings for public benchmark datasets for ease of use.
-Got better embeddings(higher recall) from somewhere?
+We have provided the DX(embeddings from Module 1 of Astec) embeddings for public benchmark datasets for ease of use.
+Got better(higher recall) embeddings from somewhere?
 Just plug the new ones and GalaXC will have better preformance, no nead to make any code change!

 #### Sample Runs